 National Academy of Sciences Issues Early Childhood Call To Action

 The National Academy of Sciences issues Briefs only when scientific consensus on a topic is overwhelming.
 I-LABS has contributed to a body of research that has met that standard.
-The Academy has just issued a Brief about early childhood education that confidently states four findings: Early education improves lives.
-Access to early education is not equitable, and those children most … Read More
+The Academy has just issued a Brief about early childhood education that confidently states four findings: NAS Council member and I-LABS co-Director Patricia Kuhl explains the Brief here.
+Read the full National … Read More

 I-LABS Graduate Student Wins Prestigious Award

 I-LABS graduate student Malayka Mottarella has won the Graduate Student Research Award from The Society for Text and Discourse for her paper, “Skilled Readers Engage More Proactive Attentional Control During a Working Memory Task.”
 This award honors the best in pre-dissertation writing, recognizing students who have been lead authors on significant papers.
 Congratulations Malayka!
-Read the announcement here.
-Read about the award here.
+Read the announcement online.
+Read about the … Read More

 I-LABS Research Provides Insights for Learning During COVID